 Yes, you’ll learn all about basic design elements and working with textiles.
 But you’ll find that there’s a large emphasis on client-relations.
 Interior decorating is ultimately centered around your clients’ needs and improving how they feel about their own home.
 Theoretical concepts are necessary, but applying them is easier said than done.
 You’ll learn all the professional skills you need to succeed in the industry in addition to business units that will help you run your own decorating business.

-Don’t assume the certification is either a shortcut to success or a guarantee of employment, though.
+Don’t assume an interior decorating certification is either a shortcut to success or a guarantee of employment, though.
 It definitely doesn’t replace the legwork required to get your business off the ground.
 But graduating from a certification course gives you the tools you need to face any challenges that come your way.

 So, which one should you choose?